ddbnl/office365-audit-log-collector/README.md

 - Csv file
 - Graylog
 - Fluentd
+- Azure Log Analytics

 If you were using an interface that was dropped, keep using the previous version and raise an issue asking for the interface to be included.
 I don't mind writing an interface for one person, I only mind writing it for no one.

+#### Interactive interface

+An interactive terminal interface was added, which allows testing the API connection, retrieving logs, and load testing by downloading each log an arbitrary number of times.
+This should allow live troubleshooting and testing, which might make solving issues easier.
+You can use it by running the collector as normal, only adding the '--interactive' command line parameter.

 #### Add container releases